trevor403/get-priv-data-gfe/README.md

 So we want to find an assignment (MOV dword ptr) of value 16 (10h)

-proceeded by 4x evenly spaces 4 byte assignments.
+proceeded by 4x evenly spaced 4 byte assignments.

 ## Usage